Clubs and Organizations Descriptions:

 The purpose of this club is to explore all art mediums and inspire others around school, and in the community.

-(Advisors: Paul Stephens and Nancy Skadal)
+(Advisors: Nancy Skadal)

 Asian Youth Awareness Club (AYAC):